Meet the FITT Team

 Tshidi Mathalise

-As a FITT Intern (Marriage and Family Therapist), Tshidi is passionate about advocacy, while using a strength-based multicultural approach when working with families and individuals.
+As a Marriage and Family Therapist, Tshidi is passionate about advocacy, while using a strength-based multicultural approach when working with families and individuals.
 In her early career, Tshidi was a child development teacher at the College of Marin and worked closely with children and families to support their children's developmental milestones.
 After completing her degree at Dominican University, she transitioned to working with foster care youth and resource parents with Seneca Family of Agencies.
 She has also worked with youth navigating the juvenile justice system, while partnering with their probation and social workers.

 Born in South Africa, Tshidi witnessed her parents vote for the first time and saw the first black president become inaugurated at age 6.
 A first-generation college student, Tshidi is married and a mother to a five-year-old daughter.